-- A single line attached to not more than one plug, spoon, spinner, or series of spinners, or two flies, or two hooks. - The line must be closely attended, unless unattended setlines for burbot are allowed per area regulation.
+- A closely attended single line attached to not more than one plug; one spoon; one spinner or series of spinners; two artificial flies; or two hooks. - The line must be closely attended, unless unattended setlines for burbot are allowed per area regulations.